Managing Your Dotfiles With Git and Make

 @ln -nfs "${pwd}/gitconfig" ~/.gitconfig

-1. Install your dotfiles:
+Install the dotfiles:

 $ make all

-Installing Your Dotfiles on a New Machine
+Installing Dotfiles on a New Machine

 It's as easy as: